ed1868/nfcTagsforCoffeeShop/NFCStamps/README.md

 - Open Info.plist and right click to add a row
 - In the 'key' column, open the dropdown menu and choose 'Privacy - NFC Scan Usage Description'
 - Set its value to whatever you like
+- Set its value to "lolCatz" for good luck ;]